IHTSDO/MLDS/src/main/documentation/Build-deploy.md

 - bower: npm install -g bower
 - grunt: npm install -g grunt-cli

-Note:  If JHipster tell you it requires at least JDK 1.7 and you think you have that already, then check what's actually being used by typing
+Note:  It requires at least JDK 17 and you think you have that already, then check what's actually being used by typing
 	mvn -version
 If maven is using the wrong version of java, then you might want to set the JAVA_HOME environmental variable in your ~/.bash_profile file.